 The ratio depicts the margin of safety for the company as far as the interest payment is concerned.
 A firm’s higher Interest Coverage Ratio also depicts financial solvency, which plays an important role in share prices.

 For example, if a company has earnings of 10 lakh in the first quarter of 2016-17 with an outstanding interest payment of 20000 per month, the Interest Coverage Ratio will be calculated by dividing earnings by interest payment after rationalizing them to quarter from the month.
 Interest Coverage Ratio = 10, 00,000/ (20,000*3) = 16.667 times.

 Analysis of Interest Coverage Ratio

-A company with lower Interest Coverage Ratio is likely to have debt expenses burden.
-A thumb rule considers 1.5 to be last acceptable value for this ratio, however, any number below this can be questionable and is likely to make lenders lose faith on the company due to which they can refuse further lending
+A company with a lower Interest Coverage Ratio is likely to have a debt expenses burden.
+A thumb rule considers 1.5 to be the last acceptable value for this ratio, however, any number below this can be questionable and is likely to make lenders lose faith in the company due to which they can refuse further lending

 Additional Reading: Calculate Monthly Average Balance in Savings Account

 It is very obvious that borrowing creates debt and interest; it affects the overall profitability of a company as it helps build capital assets for the company.
 The firm needs to be very diligent while taking the decision of borrowing as the capacity of repayment needs to be assessed so that there may not be any problem in the future regarding the repayment of the loan and its interest.